 The challenges of Covid have been substantial for everybody.
 Supply chains have been disrupted, uncertainty as to distancing rules and workforce health have meant management of labour has been challenging.
 Despite all this it was good to see a busy factory and even a 4 manual Regent 469-D in manufacture destined for a customer in the UK.

-I took a leisurely drive back to Tuscany on the Wednesday visiting some lovely churches (and organs) in Arezzo and Sansepolcro which you can read about in another blog later on.
+I took a leisurely drive back to Tuscany on the Wednesday visiting some lovely churches (and organs) which you can read about in the blogs about Arezzo and Three Churches in Sansepolcro.

 I have had a passion for church organs since the tender age of 12.
 I own and run Viscount Organs with a close attention to the detail that musicians appreciate; and a clear understanding of the benefits of digital technology and keeping to the traditional and emotional elements of organ playing.